 W4.2.1 Relationships

-This first set of diagrams represents all classes and datatypes defined in this MnS with all their relationships, including relationships with imported information entities (if any).
+This first set of diagrams represents all classes and datatypes defined with all their relationships, including relationships with imported information entities (if any).
 These diagrams shall contain class cardinalities (for associations as well as containment relationships) and may also contain role names.
 These shall be UML compliant class diagrams (see also TS 32.156 [3]).

 Characteristics (attributes, relationships) of imported information entities need not to be repeated in the diagrams.
 Allowable classes are specified in TS 32.156 [3].